Skip to main content

 NoRoadExtents

-Description: No road extents detected in processed data.
-This usually means extraction of roading data from the Civil 3D model was not successful or had issues.
+No road extents were detected in the processed data.
+This usually means road data extraction from the Civil 3D model was unsuccessful or had issues.

-Resolution: If using corridors this usually means the corridor extraction failed, check corridor review points for gaps / overlaps.
-If using simple roads it usually means there are issues with the modifiers, check that layout assist was run successfully and all modifiers have extended data attributed to them.
-If using manually drawn modifiers in intersections, ensure they have "Outside road edge" set to true.
+If you are using corridors, corridor extraction may have failed.
+Check corridor review points for gaps or overlaps.
+If you are using simple roads, check the modifiers, confirm Layout Assist ran successfully, and confirm all modifiers have extended data assigned to them.
+If you are using manually drawn modifiers in intersections, make sure “Outside road edge” is set to true.

 RoadExtentOverlaps